alaudet/raspi-sump/README.md

 From the root of the raspisump git repository run pip to install raspisump

     sudo pip install .
+    sudo pip install -U .  (if upgrading)

-This will also install the HCSR04sensor and  RPi.GPIO modules if not present on your Pi.
+This will also install the [HCSR04sensor](https://github.com/alaudet/hcsr04sensor) and  RPi.GPIO modules if not present on your Pi.

 If you want to use charts install maplotlib and numpy